Jessica-forwardedu/pxt-fwd-edu/gr4-bee-modify.md

 ~hint Tell me More
 - Just like a painter picks the right brush for a stroke, we need the right block to control our LED lights.
-- This block is like the switch that turns on your room's light—it tells all the LEDs what to do at once! hint~
+- This block is like the switch it tells all the LEDs what to do at once hint~

 ```blocks